gvwilson/sensibleadventures/bookster/bookster.md

-"Because every spell that might be useful would cost me far more than I am willing to give up, especially with so much mundane help just a few steps away," the magician snapped.
-"Rushing around and saving people---that's not really what magicians do, you know.
-That kind of thing is better left to the booksters of this world.
+"Because every spell that might be useful would cost me far more than I am willing to give up, especially with so much mundane help just a few steps away," the magician snapped, his jacket making an emphatic jagged pattern in agreement.
+"Rushing around saving people---that's not really what magicians do, you know.
+That kind of thing is better left to heroes like him.
 Now, are you going to do something useful, or shall we sit back and wait for those imbecile condors?"

 Erileine had gone for help.